polarityio/domaintools-iris/README.md

 The maximum number of pivots for linking out IRIS on a field.

-### Blacklist Domains or Ips
+### Ignored Domains
-Comma separated list of domains that you do not want to lookup in Iris.
+Comma delimited list of domains that will not be searched

-### Domain Black List Regex
+### Ignored Domains Regex
-Domains that match a regular expression that you do not want to lookup in Iris.
+Domains that match the given regex will not be searched (if blank, no domains will be ignored)

 ## Installation Instructions